jwang032/Machine-leanring-for-EPOC-in-RWGS/README.md

 The 'model comparison' shows the residual density plot and residual plot that used for regression model comparison.

-The 'CValidation' shows how the trained classification models are applied to validation dataset for classification validation.

 The 'RValidation' shows how the trained regression models are applied to validation dataset for regression validation.

 The 'C+R Validation' shows how the combined classification + regression models are applied to validation dataset.